noname0310/babylon-mmd/docs/docs/reference/runtime/animation/index.md

 This method is the **most fundamental way** to play MMD animations and provides **excellent performance**.

-For more details, refer to the [Mmd Animation](./mmd-animation) document.
+For more details, refer to the [MMD Animation](./mmd-animation) document.

 ### MMD WASM Animation & MMD WASM Runtime Animation